With cross training for runners, you really can’t get much better than cycling.

-Again, my preference is to combine this with another session.
-As an example, I might include one small set (e.g. 8-10 x 10secs sprints, 30secs easy) as a warm up to a harder cycling interval session.
+Here, my preference is to combine this with another session.
+As an example, I might include one small set (e.g. 8-10 x 10secs sprints, 30secs easy) as an extended warmup to a harder cycling interval session.

 #4 Speed Endurance Cycling Intervals

-These can prove useful for developing cadence, power, anaerobic (lactate capacity and endurance).
-The main difference here is that we’re bringing in an endurance component which make these useful for developing anaerobic endurance and our ability to sustain a fast cadence.
-With this in mind we want a resistance that allows us to maintain a fast cadence throughout.
+These improve cadence, power, and anaerobic capacity (lactate capacity and endurance).
+The difference here is we’re bringing in an endurance component.
+This makes these excellent for developing anaerobic endurance and our ability to sustain a fast cadence.
+With this in mind, we want to use a resistance that allows you to maintain a fast cadence throughout.

 An example session would be: